 The Small and Medium Enterprise Relaunch Grant offers financial assistance to Alberta businesses, cooperatives, and non-profit organizations that were ordered to close or curtail operations, and that experienced a revenue reduction of at least 30%, as a result of the COVID-19 pandemic.

 The program offers 2 payments to eligible applicants, with up to $20,000 in available funding per eligible application.

-Businesses, cooperatives and non-profits can use these funds as they see fit to help offset a portion of their relaunch costs, such as implementing measures to minimize the risk of virus transmission, which could include:
+Businesses, cooperatives and non-profits can use these funds as they see fit to help offset a portion of the impact of new public health measures or their relaunch costs, such as implementing measures to minimize the risk of virus transmission, which could include:

 - physical barriers

 - purchasing personal protective equipment and disinfecting supplies

 - Applications for the first and second payment are open.
 Application intake will remain open until March 31, 2021.